A new symbol for a decaying denomination | WORLD

 Anne Kennedy

-Anne Kennedy has a BA from Cornell and an MDiv from Virginia Theological Seminary.
-She is the author of Nailed It: 365 Readings for Angry or Worn-Out People, rev. ed.
-(Square Halo Books, 2020), and blogs about current events and theological trends on her Substack, Demotivations with Anne.
-She and her husband Matt live in Upstate New York with their six almost-grown children.
+Anne has a bachelor’s degree from Cornell and a Master of Divinity from Virginia Theological Seminary.
+She is the author of Nailed It: 365 Readings for Angry or Worn-Out People, revised edition (Square Halo Books, 2020), and blogs about current events and theological trends on her Substack, Demotivations with Anne.
+She and her husband, Matt, live in Upstate New York with their six almost-grown children.

 Read the Latest from WORLD Opinions